nikenoutcode/CleanArchitecture/README.md

 ## Getting Started

+Since, we are just using mockLab for remote data.
 Please use this Credentials for testing.

 1. Login
    "email": "abc",